 Snap on Scroll

-Scrolling is the typical way to trigger the collapse of the header content.
+Scrolling is the typical trigger for collapsing the header content.
 When the user scrolls down the page, the header content scrolls away.
-The header title switches to snapped mode, and does not scroll out, but rather stays fixed.
-When the user scrolls up the page, the header content is again revealed while scrolling up.
+The header title switches to collapsed mode, and stays fixed.
+When the user scrolls up the page, the header content expands again.

 Snap on Click

-In addition to the snap on scroll function, the user can also expand/collapse the header content by clicking anywhere on the header title bar where there are no active elements (such as links, active buttons, and so on).
-Titles and subtitles are part of the clickable area and also trigger the manual expand/collapse interaction.
+In addition to the “snap on scroll” function, the user can also expand and collapse the header content by clicking anywhere on the header title bar that has no active elements (such as links or active buttons).

-On desktop devices, the cursor will change from an arrow to a hand to support the user’s interaction.
+When using a mouse, the cursor changes from an arrow to a hand to support the user’s interaction.
 If the header is expanded and user clicks on the title bar, the header content collapses, and vice versa.

 Pinning the Header Content

-The snapping header collapses as soon as the keyboard focus leaves the snapping header content area.
+The dynamic page header collapses as soon as the keyboard focus leaves the dynamic page header content area.

-If focus is inside the header content area, move focus to the next UI element within the header.
+If the focus is inside the header content area, move the focus to the next UI element within the header.

-If focus is on last UI element within the header content area, leave the header.
-Collapse header content.
+If the focus is on the last UI element (expand/collapse header feature) within the header content area, leave the header.
+Collapse the header content.

 |[SHIFT] + [TAB]||See TAB, in reverse order.|

-If focus is within the header content, move focus out of header and collapse header content.
+If the focus is within the header content, move the focus out of header and collapse the header content.

 |[SHIFT] + [F6]||See F6, in reverse order.|

 The dynamic page layout is a generic control.
-The content of the snapping header as well as the content of the page differs from floorplan to floorplan.
-Here you can find examples of the frequently-used variant per floorplan.
-For detailed guidance, please refer to the corresponding floorplan article (overview page, list report, worklist, wizard).
+The content of both the header and the page differs from floorplan to floorplan.
+Here are some examples showing the most frequently-used variant per floorplan.
+For detailed guidance, see the corresponding floorplan guidelines (analytical list page, overview page, list report, worklist, initial page, object page, wizard).